How to hire ultrasound technicians for your facility?

 Source: www.bls.gov

-Screening and interviewing candidates
+Screening and interviewing ultrasound technicians

 The interview process will explore the following: